How Useful was this Review ?

 To start it off, the Nikon FG-20 is a very simple camera to master and use, especially if you have used the Nikon FG before you use the Nikon FG-20.
 Most of the functions provided is the same and easy to understand and use.
 I do have the original manual that comes with the camera, but eventually I don’t even need to go through it at all.
 I managed to master it all by myself.

-But for the benefit of our reviewers recommend us of beginner, a simple read through of the manual will be beneficial.
-I loan of our reviewers recommend us the Nikon FG-20 to my cousin last month, and with a read through of the manual, he managed to figure all the operation all by himself, without any need to consult me.
+But for the benefit of beginner, a simple read through of the manual will be beneficial.
+I loan the Nikon FG-20 to my cousin last month, and with a read through of the manual, he managed to figure all the operation all by himself, without any need to consult me.

 The build of the Nikon FG-20 is something that I hate, and it is very much similar in construction compared to the Nikon EM as well as the older brother Nikon FG.
 Although it does provide a lightweight to carry around but it simply does not feel like it will last forever like the other older Nikon.
 The film advance lever is very weak, and doesn’t feel strong enough.
 It gives me the impression that it might break somehow if I try to advance it hard unintentionally.